 We’d like to see more research on a universal basic income, but we’re leaning strongly in favor.
 Automation is already reducing the need for human workers.
 Nonprofit research proves that the best way to help poor people is often to just give them money.
 For such a thing to work, we’d have to fully divorce our culture from the idea that poverty is analogous to immorality.

-Special suggestions for our fellow personal finance bloggers
+Special suggestions for our fellow bloggers in the personal finance community

 Quit writing shallow, bullshit success narratives